barjacks/Comment_Explosion/README.md

 0.2
 * Added Blick
-* Now calculates the total Comments (over all the site Frontpages) and works out the percentage of the top story.
+* Now calculates the total comments (over all the site Frontpages) and returns the percentage of the top story.